trifoil/SchoolWork/Perso/CPP/Readme.md

 ## Basic structure <a name="3"></a>

-Any code will require a main function to work (your working code has to be in the brackets :
+Any code will require a main function to work.
+Your working code has to be in the brackets :
 ```
 int main(){}
 ```